 Millennium Leadership Initiative

-The Millennium Leadership Initiative (MLI) is designed to diversify and enrich the American college presidency.
-MLI enhances the preparedness of traditionally underrepresented leaders in the highest ranks of higher education by developing their skill sets and mindsets.
-The program welcomes participants into a network of professionals with a deep understanding of how to advance to the presidency.
+The Millennium Leadership Initiative (MLI) is designed to enrich the American college presidency.
+MLI enhances the preparedness of leaders from all backgrounds in the highest ranks of higher education by developing the skill sets and mindsets needed to ascend and thrive in the presidency.
+The program welcomes participants into a network of professionals, primarily seasoned presidents/chancellors, with a deep understanding of how to navigate, and execute the presidency with vision and transformative success.

 The Millennium Leadership Initiative accelerates that progress.

-Established in 1999 under the advisement of AASCU’s African American presidents, MLI recruits and prepares Black, Hispanic, Latino, Asian, Indigenous, LGBTQ, and women leaders in senior-level positions aspiring to be campus presidents or chancellors.
-MLI connects aspiring presidents to the communities, expertise, experiences, and resources required to thrive in the highest ranks of higher education.
-We also support diverse leadership pipelines, and promote equitable student success.
+Established in 1999 under the leadership of AASCU’s African American presidents, MLI recruits and prepares leaders in senior-level positions who explore and aspire to be college and university presidents or chancellors.
+MLI connects senior leaders to the communities, expertise, experiences, and resources required to advance and thrive in the presidency.

 Who Should Participate